-Do you hope to compete at Tokyo 2020?
+Are you hoping to compete at Tokyo 2020?

 Certainly… I’ll be at my peak by then so hopefully I can do better than Rio and get on the podium.
 I now know what it takes to get there so it won’t be so new to me next time.

 Do you get chance to explore the countries you compete in?